peachpiecompiler/peachpie-docs/docs/scenarios/beginner/using-package.md

-# Use PHP project as reference in C#
+# Using a PHP project as a reference in C#

-Please see [What is NuGet](https://docs.microsoft.com/en-us/nuget/what-is-nuget) for the introductionary about the .NET's packaging system.
+Please refer to [What is NuGet](https://docs.microsoft.com/en-us/nuget/what-is-nuget) for the introductory article about .NET's packaging system.

-This article goes further the [creating a NuGet from a PHP project](create-nuget) and describes how to use NuGet packages and PHP libraries seamlessly in C# with respect to compiled PHP code specifics.
+This article expands on the [creating a NuGet from a PHP project](create-nuget) tutorial and describes how to use NuGet packages and PHP libraries seamlessly in C# with respect to the compiled PHP code specifics.

 ## Sample `library.nupkg`

 The following example demonstrates a PHP library.
 It contains a single source file declaring a class `Class1` within a namespace `Library`.
-The class has a single instance method `encode` taking a single argument of any type (`mixed` in PHP), returning value of type `string`.
+The class has a single instance method `encode` taking a single argument of any type (`mixed` in PHP), returning the value of type `string`.

 > *`library.msbuildproj`:*